“A good school provides a rounded education for the whole person.

 Our main objective is to foster in children a love of reading.
 They will be encouraged to value books and read for learning and enjoyment, from a wide range of literary texts from all genres.

 As well as reading to adults at school, children have opportunities to read to a reading partner from another class.
 This encourages an enjoyment of reading and develops skills in both the reader and the listener.
+The children also visit the school library weekly to choose and borrow a book, under the guidance of our school librarian.

 Writing: Transcription and Composition

 Our children need to develop a passion and skill for writing in which they feel comfortable in experimenting with different styles and formats.
 From the Foundation Stage, all children’s attempts at writing, including emergent writing, are valued and built upon, so that children appreciate the importance of their writing in conveying meaning to the reader.
+During Key Stage 2 pupils learn to write more independently and alter the way they write to suit different situations, purposes and audiences.

 Oral language has a key role in classroom teaching and learning.
 Discussion and interaction can engage children’s imagination and foster creativity.